swcarpentry/2014-04-14-wise/intermediate/git/02-collaborating.md

 **NOTE** Public repos have public licences **by default**.
 If you don't want to share (in the most liberal sense) your stuff with the world, pay github money for private repos, or host your own.
+You can get free private repos from github through association with a unversity.

 github pasword
 -----------------

-Setting up github at first requires a github user name and password.
+Setting up github account requires a github user name and password.
 Please take a moment to [create a free one](https://github.com/signup/free) (if you want to start paying, you can add that to your account some other day).